Motor's Too Fast

-"Motor's Too Fast" is a single from Australian rock musician James Reyne.
+"Motor's Too Fast" is a single from the Australian rock musician James Reyne.
 It was included on the international and Australian 1988 re-release of his debut self titled solo studio album.
 It was the fifth single taken from the album overall.

 "Motor's Too Fast" provided Reyne a nomination for Best Male Artist at the ARIA Music Awards of 1989.
 It lost to Barnestorming by Jimmy Barnes.
 The Chantoozies covered the song on their self-titled debut album but titled their cover "Slightest Notion".